hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

       The column’s label.
       </C.Property>
       <C.Property @name="key" @type="string">
-      The column’s key (one of the keys in the model's records); required if the column is sortable.
+      The column’s key (one of the keys in the model’s records); required if the column is sortable.
       </C.Property>
       <C.Property @name="isSortable" @type="boolean" @default="false">
         If set to `true`, indicates that a column should be sortable.